kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 •	Works in 32 & 64 bit environments

 •	Multiple applications can access the LX200 simultaneously

+•	Passed with full marks with ASCOM's Conformance Checker

 The LX200 (except the 16") does not have a facility for parking.
 This driver allows the LX200 to park at a given hour angle,